Report on the meeting of the European Ombudsman's inquiry team with ECB representatives

-The meeting was held in the context of an inquiry into a complaint that the ECB did not authorise public access to documents showing the separate bond value of assets held under the Corporate Sector Purchase Programme (CSPP) and the Pandemic Emergency Purchase Programme (PEPP).
-The ECB argued that disclosure would undermine the protection of public interest as regards the financial, monetary or economic policy of the Union.
-The purpose of the meeting was to understand which documents the ECB holds that correspond to the complainant’s request and to obtain further information on the ECB’s refusal to provide public access to these documents.
+The meeting was held in the context of an inquiry into a complaint that the ECB did not provide public access to selected documents related to the German constitutional court’s ruling on the ECB’s Public Sector Purchase Programme that the ECB authorised, subject to confidentiality safeguards, the Deutsche Bundesbank to disclose to the German Government and the German Bundestag.
+The purpose of the meeting was to obtain further information on the ECB’s refusal to provide public access to these documents.

 Introduction and procedural information

 The meeting took place via videoconference on 18 November 2020 from 11:00h to 12:00h.

 The Ombudsman’s inquiry team thanked the ECB’s representatives for attending the meeting and outlined the legal framework applicable to meetings and inspections held by the Ombudsman.